AnasShafiq/Excel-Data-Cleaning-Tool/README.md

 # Excel-Data-Cleaning-Tool
 Made a desktop app that would take in un-organized data, currently data extract from Azure Devops TFS, and organize and clean it for further analysis.

+# Task Analysis App Instructions

+Follow these steps to use the Task Analysis app:

+- Navigate to the Test folder and open the dist folder.

+- Click on the Task_analysis app.
+Please note that it may take some time to load.

+- A prompt will appear, asking you to add a CSV file for cleaning.

+- Once the CSV file is uploaded, the app will automatically create a new, clean Excel file in the dist folder.